 The Festival is a competitive festival with a wide range of classes organised by age of entrant.
 Each participant gets a written adjudication and the first three in each class are awarded Gold, Silver or Bronze medals.
 These days the adjudicators are always chosen from the British and International Federation specialist adjudicators.
 This ensures that the quality of the feedback is of the highest standard and that the running of the Festival is compliant with all of the national standards.
 Adjudicators are also always from out of the Essex/Suffolk area to ensure that there are no conflicts of interest.

-2018 was our busiest year to date.
-There were 577 entries across the five days of the Festival; 500 dance and 75 music.
-In light of the huge increase in dance entries we have decided to move the Music Festival to late March in 2019 and run just Dance in June.
+2019 was our busiest year to date.
+There were 640 entries across the five days of the Festival; 570 dance and 70 music.
+In light of the numbers of entries we moved the Music Festival to March and spread the Dance Festival across two weekends in June.

 The Festival is now run entirely by the Rotary Club of Colchester.
 It is a non-profit event and one of the major projects that the club undertakes each year alongside its charitable work in the local area and around the world.
 The committee consists of volunteers largely from the Colchester Rotary club who meet monthly to plan and implement each year’s festival.
 The work starts in August for the following year and requires a lot of time and energy throughout the year.
 The stewarding of the Festival weekends is also done by volunteers from the Rotary club.
 It takes a lot of people to make each Festival happen.
 Colchester Institute continues to make a major contribution to the Festival through the use of their premises and sponsorship of the Musician of the Year Runner Up prize.